Bank refund limit set for fraud victims – your rights when you get scammed

-Fraud victims are set to get new protections next month that will mean up to £85,000 of losses from a scam must be refunded by the account holder’s bank within five days.
+Fraud victims have received new protections that will mean up to £85,000 of losses from a scam must be refunded by the account holder’s bank within five days.

-The Payment Services Regulator (PSR) announced this week that from 7 October, the maximum reimbursement limit for victims of authorised push payment (APP) fraud would be £85,000.
+The Payment Services Regulator (PSR) has set the maximum reimbursement limit for victims of authorised push payment (APP) fraud at £85,000.

-This brings it in line with payouts from the Financial Services Compensation Scheme for when a regulated firm goes bust and is lower than the £415,000 previously proposed by the PSR.
+The limit applies from 7 October and brings it in line with payouts from the Financial Services Compensation Scheme for when a regulated firm goes bust.

 Subscribe to MoneyWeek